-Proposition would require the City to develop a Neighborhood Stabilization Plan by January 31, 2017.
-The goal of this plan would be to propose legislation, policies, programs, funding, and zoning controls to support affordable housing and small businesses in the Mission.
-At least 50% of all new housing should be affordable to low-, moderate-, and middle-income households, and those units would be available to residents of the Mission.
+Proposition \\\\ would require the City to develop a Neighborhood Stabilization Plan by January 31, 2017.
+The goal of this plan would be to propose legislation, policies, programs, funding, and zoning controls so that at least 50% of all new housing would be affordable to low-, moderate-, and middle-income households and available to residents of the Mission.